dotnet/AspNetCore.Docs/aspnetcore/security/authentication/azure-ad-b2c-webapi.md

 In this tutorial, you learned how to:

 > [!div class="checklist"]
-> * Create an Azure Active Directory B2C tenant
+> * Create an Azure Active Directory B2C tenant.
-> * Register a Web API in Azure AD B2C
+> * Register a Web API in Azure AD B2C.
-> * Use Visual Studio to create a Web API configured to use the Azure AD B2C tenant for authentication
+> * Use Visual Studio to create a Web API configured to use the Azure AD B2C tenant for authentication.
-> * Configure policies controlling the behavior of the Azure AD B2C tenant
+> * Configure policies controlling the behavior of the Azure AD B2C tenant.
-> * Use Postman to simulate a web app which will present a login dialog, retrieve a token, and then use it to make a request against the web API
+> * Use Postman to simulate a web app which presents a login dialog, retrieves a token, and uses it to make a request against the web API.

 Continue developing your API by learning to: